nealcox/aoc2020/README.md

 Day 11: Seating System
 Map of seat and spaces in a waiting area, with rules on where people will sit.
 Repeat until steady state.

+Day 12: Rain Risk
+List of directions to move a ferry, how far away from start point is it at the emd?